The piano tuner's service visit.

 is one of the most (and in many cases, THE most) important factor a

-piano tuner / technician will take into account, when determining the price
+piano tuner / technician takes into account, when determining the price

 to quote for a service visit.